evapatel1654/evapatel1654/README.md

 ---

-🌱 **Currently exploring:** LLM-based Applications, AI-powered Automation, and Real-world NLP Tools
+🌱 **Currently Exploring:** Foundation Model Fine-tuning, VLMs, and Real-world Deployment of LLM Applications
-⚡ **Fun fact:** I balance my love for tech with a strong competitive spirit in sports!

----
+⚡ **Fun Fact:** I code like a machine and spike like an athlete — volleyball keeps my brain balanced!